Union discusses extending Border Force strikes to Port of Dover within weeks

 Border Force strikes could be extended to Port of Dover within weeks

-Border Force strikes could be extended to Dover and other ports within weeks, under plans discussed by a union to intensify walkouts in an ongoing dispute over pay, pensions and job security.
+Border Force strikes which have seen disruption at airports could be extended to Dover and other ports within weeks, it has emerged.

-Until now, the eight days of industrial action coordinated over Christmas by the Public and Commercial Services Union (PCS) have largely been limited to airports, save for the port of Newhaven in Sussex.

-Those strikes saw more than 1,000 Home Office employees walk out of their passport control roles across six airports, including Heathrow, Manchester and Gatwick – prompting ministers to call in the military in an attempt to plug the resulting gaps.

-But internal discussions have recently been taking place at PCS about extending the Border Force strikes to Dover and other ports in England’s South East.
+Officials at the Public and Commercial Services (PCS) union are said to have discussed extending industrial action by Home Office workers to Britain’s major ports.

+Immigration officials working at the UK’s largest airports walked out for eight days of Christmas and New Year in an ongoing row over pay, pensions and jobs.

+With the government refusing to increase a two per cent pay rise offer, the PCS union is now discussing ways to extend the Border Force strikes.

-“We have a six-month mandate for action, so all that needs to happen at Dover and elsewhere is we must give the employer two weeks’ notice,” a union spokesperson told The Guardian, which first reported the discussions.
+A PCS spokesperson told The Guardian: “We have a six-month mandate for action, so all that needs to happen at Dover and elsewhere is we must give the employer two weeks’ notice.”

-Around 100,000 employees across 214 government departments and other bodies voted for the industrial action coordinated by PCS, with the Border Force strikes going ahead after a 2 per cent pay offer was rejected – falling considerably short of the 10 per cent demanded by “desperate” staff.
+More than 100,000 civil servants in more than 200 government departments and other public bodies voted to take strike action last month – with the PCS demanding a 10 per cent pay rise and no cuts to redundancy terms.

-Mr Serwotka threatened in the immediate wake of the ballot for action in November that strikes would aim to impose “maximum pressure”, telling The Independent that walkouts by PCS members at Dover would cause “extraordinary disruption to traffic that goes through” the UK’s busiest ferry port.

-Some 2,000 PCS members are reportedly employed in ports of entry in the South East, and further strikes there could impact imports, customs, travel and immigration.
+PCS leader Mark Serwotka has previously warned that December’s action was only the “opening shots” of the dispute – threatening a “huge escalation” of action during January.

+However, leaked figures suggested just nine people were stopped and held at passport control during three strike days at Heathrow – a drop of 95 per cent on the previous year – although more were detained at Manchester Airport than in 2021.

+The government previously described having “robust contingency plans” at passport control booths during last month’s strikes, after it emerged that the soldiers drafted in to help lacked the power to detain people for questioning.

-A Home Office spokesperson said: “We are disappointed with the union’s decision to continue strike action and the inconvenience this will cause to the public and businesses.
+A spokesperson for the Home Office said: “We are disappointed with the union’s decision to continue strike action and the inconvenience this will cause to the public and businesses.

 “We have comprehensive contingency plans in place and continue to work closely with partners and industry to manage its impact, whilst ensuring we can continue to deliver vital services to the public.”